SeanNaren/deepspeech.pytorch/README.md

 In the GCP UI, go to compute engine and select VM instances.
 Select Create Instance.
 Change the name to nfs-server, change instance location to the same as defined above (us-central1-a for us) and change the Boot Instance type to Ubuntu 16 LTS, and click Create.

-It will take a few minutes to create the instance, but once it is up you should be able to SSH to it via the  (click the button next to the instance name).
+It will take a few minutes to create the instance, but once it is up you should be able to SSH to it via clicking the button next to the instance name.
 Once you are on the node follow the below commands:

 ```bash
 # From the GCP SSH terminal to the NFS server